angiekim8855/Weather-App/README.md

 # Weather App 🌤️

 A simple and clean weather app built with React Native and Expo.
-It fetches real-time weather data based on the user’s current location.
+It shows the current weather and a full 7-day forecast for your location.

 ## Features

 -   Get current weather info (temperature, conditions, etc.)
--   Auto location detection using device GPS
+-   Auto location detection
 -   Simple and intuitive UI

 ## Tech Stack